 Whether you are seeking to fulfill the language requirement or planning to major or minor, studying Spanish provides you valuable skills no matter what you plan to do.
 You will learn to think critically, negotiate familiar and unfamiliar situations, evaluate and analyze texts, and to communicate with a variety of people.
 Come join our community of learners and see where Spanish will take you!

-Why students should major or minor in Spanish?
+Why should students major or minor in Spanish?

 Majoring or minoring in Spanish will have many benefits, including the following: